WilliamPrunty/dog_treats/README.md

 # Analysis of Biscuit Type Dog Treats

 ## Overview
 Utilizing information scraped from a popular pet supplies retailer this project aims to explore what relationships exist between price, rating, and number of ingredients listed.
+Additionally, it investigates the economics of dog treats manufactured on a small scale versus commercially.

 ## Motivation